 What Are Tics & Tourette's Syndrome?

-Individuals with these disorders all suffer from tics, which are quick non rhythmic movements or vocalizations that happen over and over and are not caused by some other disorder like Huntington's disease or substance abuse.
+Individuals with these disorders all suffer from tics, which are quick non-rhythmic movements or vocalizations that happen over and over and are not caused by some other disorder like Huntington's disease or substance abuse.

-Individuals might feel the urge to spontaneously and repeatedly clap their hands make a facial grimace or grunt or even perform hidden movements like moving the tongue.
+Individuals might feel the urge to spontaneously and repeatedly clap their hands to make a facial grimace or grunt or even perform hidden movements like moving the tongue.

 Although these movements might seem appropriate in some situations the fact that they're repeated even in inappropriate situations is why they're considered abnormal.